-My advice in learning and using C1 is to stop comparing it to Lightroom in any way.
+My advice in learning and using Capture One is to stop comparing it to Lightroom in any way.
 If you try to associate features between the two products, you'll ultimately get confused and frustrated.
-C1's design is geared towards professionals working under a variety of scenarios.
+Capture One's design is geared towards professionals working under a variety of scenarios.
 For that reason it offers an extensive set of customization tools to adapt to your workflow, and not the other way around.
 In the video I'll show you how to get started by working with catalogs and sessions and discuss the pros and cons of each.
 From there we'll look at importing files and then culling and organizing them, and finally processing the raw file using a variety of tools and getting it into Photoshop.
 We'll also touch on customizing your interface and working with different workspaces.
 This is by no means meant to be an exhaustive tutorial on all things Capture One, as such a lesson would span several hours and probably bore you to death.
-My goal here was to present you with an overview of C1's many features and give you a workflow for starting work on your first images.
+My goal here was to present you with an overview of its many features and give you a workflow for starting work on your first images.

 If you have questions on Capture One, you can connect with me via the social media links below.